jhjsagcdjks1/GCN-LSTM/README.md

 **Usage**
 Preparing for gene expression profiles and gene-gene adjacent matrix

-GAEDGRN integrates gene expression matrix (N×M) with prior gene topology (N×N) to learn low-dimensional vertorized representations with supervision.Convert the gene expression matrix and prior gene topology into the `.npz` format as shown in the demo, and then run them in the GAEDGRN model.
+The GCN-LSTM model integrates gene expression matrices (N×M) across n time points with prior gene topology (N×N) to learn low-dimensional vectorized representations at each time point under supervised learning conditions, and to generate gene features for the next time point.
+By converting the prior gene topology into the `.npz` format as shown in the example and running it in the GCN-LSTM model, the gene regulatory network for the next time point can be obtained.

-Command to run GAEDGRN
+Command to run GCN-LSTM
  python main.py